2022 New Mexico wildfires

-The 2022 New Mexico wildfire season is an ongoing series of wildfires burning throughout the U.S. state of New Mexico.
+The 2022 New Mexico wildfire season were a series of wildfires which burnt throughout the U.S. state of New Mexico.
 As of 13 December 2022, 904,422 acres had burned across the state.
 The burned acreage figure for 2022 is well above the 1995-2015 average of approximately 270,000 acres burned annually. with the fire season in the state expected to continue until the advent of the regular North American Monsoon weather pattern throughout the Southwestern United States in the summer.

 A number of factors contributed to the severe wildfire season.
 The majority of the state is experiencing extreme to exceptional drought conditions as part of a broader severe drought in the North American west, fueled by climate change.
 A reduced 2021-2022 winter snowpack, long periods of higher-than-normal temperatures, and sustained strong winds have resulted in extreme fire conditions and a number of major incidents.

 The season has seen a large number of significant wildfires.
 In early April 2022, the McBride Fire destroyed over 200 structures and killed two people.
 Since April 2022, the Calf Canyon/Hermits Peak Fire grew to become the largest fire in New Mexico history.
 It destroyed over 900 structures.
+Starting in May the Black Fire (2022), and ending in late July, burned in the Gila National Forest northeast of Silver City.
+The fire consumed some 325,000 acres and became the second-largest wildfire in state history.
 Thousands of state residents were forced to evacuate for extended periods of times, and the fires produced smoke plumes with severe effects on air quality and health throughout New Mexico.

+Background

+While "fire season" can vary every year in New Mexico based on weather conditions, most wildfires occur in from early May through June, before the monsoon season.
+However, there is an increasing fire risk year-round from climate change.
+Droughts are becoming more common partly from rising temperatures in the state that evaporate water from streams.
+Unpredictable monsoon levels can increase fire risks.
+New Mexico is prone to strong winds, and jet stream disruption from climate change can make them stronger.
+Intense winds contribute to drought, allow wildfires to spread, and dry out vegetation.
+Unique plant life and fine fuels in the state fuel wildfires, especially in the Eastern New Mexico grasslands.
+Rising temperatures will reduce snowpack and shorten the snowmelt season which can increase drought and wildfire severity.

+Overgrazing and logging in the late 1800s and over 100 years of strict fire suppression affected natural systems of New Mexico led to a growing wildfire risk and intensity.
+Scientists predict New Mexico's forests will gradually deteriorate, turning into shrublands as wildfires burn the forests.